NOTE: To Print this form for reference, press CTRL+P and follow prompts on your device.

 * Accountable Reimbursement Plan Amount - Optional at the discretion of the clergy.
 It can be benficial with tax burden.
 See below for more information.
 This is counted toward total compensation as it's a cost the church ultimately pays (with proper accounting).
 In the event the entire amount is not spent in a year, we recommend the remainder be paid to the clergy as a taxable disbursement.

 * Moving Costs - coverage of any moving costs is part of the negotiation of an appointment between the Presiding Elder, church, and clergy.
 Any moving costs paid by the church are taxable to the clergy (a law that changed a few years back) and that is why it is included here.
+In the year incurred, moving costs paid by the church should be included in W2 income to the clergy.
 This amount is routinely one-time, negotiated, and is not included in total compensation.